whats2000/SteamVisualization/README.md

 ### Frontend Setup

+1. Open another terminal window of the project directory.

-1. Navigate to the `d3-ts-website` directory:
+2. Navigate to the `d3-ts-website` directory:
    ```bash
    cd d3-ts-website
    ```

-2. Install the dependencies using Yarn:
+3. Install the dependencies using Yarn:
    ```bash
    yarn
    ```

-3. Start the front-end development server:
+4. Start the front-end development server:
    ```bash
    yarn start
    ```